dereuromark/cakephp-dto/README.md

 Live examples in the Sandbox: [Github Demo](https://sandbox.dereuromark.de/sandbox/dto-examples/github).

 See [Examples](docs/Examples.md) for basic, immutable and complex entity use cases.
 The generated demo DTOs of those are in [tests/test_app/src/Dto/](tests/test_app/src/Dto/).

-Note: Typehinting is enabled and strict types disabled by default.
+Note: Param/return types are enabled and strict types disabled by default.

 ## Installation